laurentperrinet/Perrinet20PredictiveProcessing/README.md

 instance, instead of repeating all compu­tations for each layer, channel and pixel of a hierarchical network ENN), and for which energy-greedy GPUs are necessary, computations need only to be performed for active units at the time of a spike.
-In particular, an developping area of research consists in developing dedicated hardware, such as neuromorphic chips, which would allow to scale the effective volume of computations beyond the last generations of classical semi-conductors (CPUs, GPUs)
+In particular, an developing area of research consists in developing dedicated hardware, such as neuromorphic chips, which would allow to scale the effective volume of computations beyond the last generations of classical semi-conductors (CPUs, GPUs)